The Genre Family Tree

 What is solarpunk?

 Solarpunk is a literary, design, and political movement that imagines a sustainable, just, and ecologically integrated future.
 It emphasizes renewable energy, urban food production, community, biodiversity, and beauty.
-Solarpunk emerged in the early 2010s as a hopeful counter to dystopian and cyberpunk dominance in speculative fiction.
+The term was coined around 2008 (in a Republic of the Bees blog post), with scattered art and ideas circulating even earlier; the aesthetic and movement crystallized around the 2014 Tumblr wave, offered as a hopeful counter to dystopian and cyberpunk dominance in speculative fiction.

 What is the difference between solarpunk, lunarpunk, and hopepunk?